Huiyu Zhou, BEng, MSc, PhD

 - This project was in an attempt to seek optimal solutions towards the challenging over- or under-segmentation (or quantisation) problem.
 We proposed several new schemes for achieving better performance than the other state of the art strategies.
 The proposed approaches have been evaluated using publicly accessible databases.

 (Complete list of my publications can be found on: University Website)

 - Varadarajan, S., Miller, P. and Zhou, H. "Region-based Mixture of Gaussian Modelling for foreground detection in dynamic scenes".
-Pattern Recognition, accepted.
+Pattern Recognition, in press.
 Experimental results have been published here.

 - Zhang, S., Zhou, H., Jiang, F. and Li, X. "Robust visual tracking using structurally random projection and weighted least squares", IEEE Trans. on Circuits and Systems for Video Technology, in press.